qfpl/growing-a-datepicker/blog/drafts/reflex/widget/growing-a-date-picker-2.md

 The functions it builds on are in the [reflex-dom-datepicker](https://github.com/qfpl/reflex-dom-datepicker) repo, and if they're useful enough then they might end up in ``reflex-dom``.

-#### Scope creep...
+### Scope creep...

 It would be nice to be able to select a range of days.
 Either by selecting a start and end individually, or clicking and dragging.
 That's a bit more advanced and I'm not sure how to approach it yet.

+There is no functionality for hiding or showing the list of days in a pop-over, when the text input has focus.
+Which is a common DatePicker 'feature'.
+The ``DatePickerControls`` record does contain the ``TextInput`` record, which has a ``Dynamic t Bool`` for when the text input has focus, with access to all of the styling it should be reasonably mechanical to implement.
+It'd just be the positioning CSS that would be a pain, I expect.

-#### Styling additions
+### Styling additions

-In order to make some of the styling possible for the various component layouts, I need to wrap groups of elements in a ``div`` or similar parent element.
+In order to make some of the styling possible for the various component layouts, I needed to wrap groups of elements in a ``div`` or similar parent element.
 Whilst "make it work" was the priority, this was handled by hard-coding in the wrapping element.
 But that isn't a viable solution for end users as their needs will always be a bit different.
 It is easy to assume they'll be more capable than I am when it comes to CSS, so best not bind them to my attempts at a flexible layout.

 To that end, I generalised the technique I had used in earlier stages by having a ``newtype`` that contained a wrapping function:
 ```haskell